mherchel/herchel.com/src/blog/vscode/index.md

 ![Visual Studio Code Screenshot](./vscode.jpg)

-## VSCode Features
+## Visual Studio Code features

-VSCode comes with many features standard and enabled out of the box!
+VSCode comes with a number of features enabled out of the box:

 ### Better usability than other editors